Atlinton History, Family Crest & Coats of Arms

 Early Notables of the Atlinton family (pre 1700)

 More information is included under the topic Early Atlinton Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Atlinton family to the New World and Oceana
+Migration of the Atlinton family

 The New World beckoned as many of the settlers in Ireland, known as the Scotch/Irish, became disenchanted.
 They sailed aboard the armada of sailing ships known as the "White Sails" which plied the stormy Atlantic.
 Some called them, less romantically, the "coffin ships."
 Amongst the early settlers who could be considered kinsmen of the Atlinton family, or who bore a variation of the surname Atlinton were George Adlington, who arrived in Baltimore in 1758; William Adlington, who came to Philadelphia in 1865; and Chas Addlington, who was on record in Toronto in 1871..